AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

 ### **<ins>Who are the founders of the company?</ins>**

-Cash App is operated by [Block Inc](https://block.xyz/). formerly known as Square Inc. It is based in San Francisco, California.
-Block Inc. Cash App founders are Jack Dorsey and Jim McKelvey.**(WIKI)** Dorsey founded Block Inc. and McKelvey serves as the Chief Technology Officer at Block Inc. and Cash App. **(BITKAN)**
+Cash App is operated and developed by [Block Inc](https://block.xyz/). formerly known as Square Inc. It was officially renamed in December, 2021.
+It is based in San Francisco, California.
+Block Inc. and Cash App founders are Jack Dorsey and Jim McKelvey.**(WIKI)** Dorsey founded Block Inc. and McKelvey serves as the Chief Technology Officer at Block Inc. and Cash App. **(BITKAN)**
 <p align="center">
 <img src ="https://s29.q4cdn.com/628966176/files/design/nav_gif.gif" width =50% height 30%=/>
 </p>